botpress/botpress/README.md

 ## Community

-There's a [public chatroom](https://gitter.im/botpress/core) where you are welcome to join and ask any question and even help others.
+There's a [public chatroom](https://gitter.im/botpress/core) that you are welcome to join.
+Please ask any question and help others if you can.

 ## License